yschaeff/cncd/README.md

 ### "Safe for the Internet" vs. "No encryption or Authentication"
 This is a big one and comes from the fact that the Octoprint developer calls for **not** connecting Octoprint to the Internet.
-I get it why.
+I get why.
 I would not lightly trust my own software enough to expose it to remote hackers.
 Especially when controlling physical machines.
 Though this is exactly what many people use Octoprint for.

 My solution is not to do any authentication because Linux already does that.
 Not do any encryption because ssh already does that.
-Cncd will listen for commands on a *Unix domain socket*.
+CNCD will listen for commands on a *Unix domain socket*.
 This means it is not accessible over the network.
 And it is not even accessible by other users on the same system, If you want to access your CNC device remotely you can use ssh to forward the socket to your local